 History of football: What changed, and who changed it?

 Ebenezer Morley, commonly known as the founder or father of football, ended this confusion over rules.
 The founder of Barnes Football Club, Morley, also served as the club’s captain till 1867.
 After nearly getting “garrotted” in a match against Blackheath FC, Ebenezer sought a uniform set of rules for the sport, complete with a governing body.

 His letter to a newspaper set gears in motion, and the Football Association was soon founded on 26 October 1863.
 Ebenezer Morley was elected as secretary of the association and served in the post until 1866.
 Many crucial early decisions shaped the game into what it is today, including a vote between teams that wanted to allow “hacking” of opponents’ shins and carrying of the ball and the ones that didn’t.
 There was also an unsuccessful attempt to abolish the offside law.

 In its early years, the association faced many challenges as membership had fallen as low as just ten Football clubs by 1867.
 But, as more and more clubs began to form and with the inception of the FA Cup, which went a long way in serving as a popularity boost, the Football Association continued to live on.

 Football in today’s world

-Currently, the sport is globally overseen by FIFA, which was formed in 1904.
+The sport is globally overseen by FIFA, which was formed in 1904.
 The responsibility is highly decentralized on many levels: FIFA has many sub-bodies under it on both continental levels (UEFA (Europe), CONMEBOL (South America), CONCACAF (North and Central America)) and national levels (the Football Association (England), the Royal Spanish Football Federation (Spain), the French Football Federation (France)).